 Part-time teachers' working timeFind out the rules on working time for part-time teachers and be clear on their employment conditions under the STPCD.
 Use our template to make a case to change a part-time teacher’s working days.

 Rest breaks for support staffUnderstand your requirements around providing support staff with rest breaks.
 Find out what to do about pay if support staff members work through their break.

 Staff meetings: schedules and agendasYou're not required to have a meeting schedule or agendas.
 However, it is good practice, and this article points to help with creating these documents and provides guidance on how frequently meetings can be held.

-Management timeYou must give teachers with leadership responsibilities, such as subject leaders, a 'reasonable' amount of non-contact time.
+Management time: requirementsYou must give teachers with leadership responsibilities, such as subject leaders, a 'reasonable' amount of non-contact time.
 Find out the rules here, and see advice on how much time to give.

-Planning, preparation and assessment (PPA) timeWe outline essential information on planning, preparation and assessment (PPA) time in just one page.
+Planning, preparation and assessment (PPA) timeFind essential information on planning, preparation and assessment (PPA) time in just one page.
 You can also download a copy of this QuickRead as a ready-made resource to share with colleagues.

-PPA time: rules and eligibilityUnder the STPCD, you must provide eligible teachers with guaranteed planning, preparation and assessment (PPA) time.
-Read the rules on what you must provide here, and which teachers are eligible for PPA time.
+PPA time: rules, eligibility and organisationUnder the STPCD, you must provide eligible teachers with guaranteed planning, preparation and assessment (PPA) time.
+Read the rules on what you must provide, which teachers are eligible and how to organise it.

-Staff sickness absence statisticsFind out the latest national statistics on teacher sickness absence, and learn how you can benchmark your school's sickness absence data with that of other schools.
+Staff sickness absence statisticsSee the latest national statistics on teacher sickness absence, and learn how you can benchmark your school's sickness absence data with that of other schools.